Chia-Network/chia-docs/docs/03consensus/signage_points_and_infusion_points.md

 `PoSpace challenge = sha256(plot filter bits)`

 Using this challenge, the farmers fetch quality strings for each plot that made it past the filter.
-Recall that this process requires around 8 random disk seeks, which takes around 80 ms on a slow HDD.
+Recall that this process requires around seven random disk seeks, which takes around 70 ms on a slow HDD.
 The quality string is a hash derived from part of the proof of space (but the whole proof of space has yet to be retrieved).

   >For both our [previous example](/docs/03consensus/challenges "Section 3.4: Challenges"), as well as the next example, we'll use the following values:
   * sub-slot_iterations = 100,000,000